picmi/help/docs/business/article/provisional-user.md

 :::: explanation
 ## QR Code

-The person will need scan the QR code for themselves (on a phone)
+The person will need to scan the QR code for themselves (on a phone)

 * directly from your screen
 * downloaded and provided to them (but remember, not by email!)